 As shown above, the tax calculation has three parts.
 The Actual Value comes from the Assessor and is shown on the NOV mentioned above.
-Assessment Rates are set annually by the State Legislature (current precentages have been in place since 2002).
+Assessment Rates are set annually by the State Legislature.
 Tax Rates are set in December each year by taxing authorities like the City and County of Denver, Denver Public Schools and others listed on the tax bill.
 For more information regarding how tax rates are determined, contact the taxing authorities directly.

 In order to determine new values for residential property (including single-family, multi-family and apartment properties) all Colorado assessors are required by law to use only the market approach to value.
 For 2017 property values, the sales prices of homes similar to yours which sold between July 1, 2014, and June 30, 2016, were studied.
 If the sales prices of those homes went up, then the assessed value of your home likely showed an increase.